 Navigating CORSIA: An introduction to Carbon Offsetting and Reduction for International Aviation

 CORSIA (Carbon Offsetting and Reduction Scheme for International Aviation) is the global market-based initiative aimed at reducing emissions from international aviation.
 It offers a unified approach, moving away from fragmented national or regional regulations, thereby minimizing market distortions and respecting the varying capabilities of International Civil Aviation Organization (ICAO) Member States.
 Under CORSIA, airlines are required to purchase carbon credits to offset CO2 emissions that cannot be mitigated through technological advancements, operational improvements, or sustainable aviation fuels.

-In this blog, we explore the current status of CORSIA, anticipated updates, and how airlines can prepare for upcoming changes.
+In this blog, we explore the current status of CORSIA, offsetting requirements, and how airlines can prepare for compliance.

 CORSIA Overview

-Established by International Civil Aviation Organization (ICAO) in 2016, CORSIA aims to help reduce and offset civil aviation emissions from 2021 onwards.
-Airlines are required to offset annual emissions exceeding an agreed baseline, by purchasing carbon credits, known as Eligible Emissions Units (EEUs).
-Additionally, airlines and other aircraft operators can minimize their emissions and subsequent offsetting obligations by using eligible Sustainable Aviation Fuels (SAF), in place of traditional, carbon-intensive jet fuel.
+CORSIA is the Carbon Offsetting and Reduction Scheme for International Aviation.
+Established by International Civil Aviation Organization (ICAO) in 2016, CORSIA aims to help reduce and offset international civil aviation emissions starting from 2021.
+Airlines achieve this by purchasing carbon credits, known as Eligible Emissions Units (EEUs).

+Navigating CORSIA: An introduction to Carbon Offsetting and Reduction for International Aviation